Suppliers of goods and services

 Personal data may be made available to public authorities or other entities entitled to such access by law.

-Recipients of personal data of Suppliers who are natural persons and Suppliers’ Representatives may also be: entities providing ICT services to the Joint Administrators, entities providing IT/technical/service support services, suppliers of software used by the Joint Administrators, entities providing courier or postal services, banks – if it is necessary to make settlements, entities providing accounting and settlement services, other entities cooperating with the Joint Administrators in connection with the provided services.
+Recipients of personal data of Suppliers who are natural persons and Suppliers’ Representatives may also be: entities providing ICT services to the Joint Administrators, entities providing IT/technical/service support services, suppliers of software used by the Joint Administrators, entities providing courier or postal services, banks – if it is necessary to make settlements, entities providing accounting and settlement services, other entities cooperating with the Joint Administrators in connection with the provided services (e.g. consulting/auditing companies).

 7. RETENTION PERIOD OF PERSONAL DATA

-The Joint Controllers shall not keep personal data longer than necessary to achieve the purposes for which the data were collected.
+The Joint Administrators shall not keep personal data longer than necessary to achieve the purposes for which the data were collected.

 Personal data obtained in connection with the conclusion and performance of a contract between a Supplier and a Joint Controller shall be processed until the end of the period of limitation for claims that may potentially arise from the contract concluded with the Joint Controller(s).

-Personal data processed on the basis of the legitimate interest of the Joint Controllers will be processed until the purpose of the processing ceases or the data subject raises an effective objection (whichever comes first).
+Personal data processed based on the legitimate interest of the Joint Controllers will be processed until the purpose of the processing ceases or the data subject raises an effective objection (whichever comes first).

 In the case of personal data required to comply with a legal obligation to which the Joint Administrators are subject, the personal data will be processed for the period resulting from the applicable legislation.